countrogue/spring-http-patch-example/README.md

 It uses the following
 * spring-boot with json(jackson) response
 * swagger for viewing
-* h2 db
----
+* in memory database(h2)
 ## PATCH Example
-The following describes how the HTTP Patch
+The following describes the and example flow on the HTTP Patch implemented here
 ### Current JSON Model
 ```
 {